vexys001/RandoTracker/docs/UseCases/use_cases.md

 4. File is loaded and a list of buttons for each item of the list appears.

 **Extensions:**
-1-3a: The player cancels the loading selection and returns to the menu.\n
+1-3a: The player cancels the loading selection and returns to the menu.

     1. During Step 1, you can click somewhere else to close the menu.

     2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.

 3a.
 The player selects a wrong type of file.
     1. The system does not allow to other types of documents to appear in the explorer window.
     2. OR The system warns the user of an undesired type of file being loaded.
 Lets the user pick again.